oroinc/documentation/book/navigation.rst

 * The ``blog`` item consists of a label and the URI ``#``.
 This means that the item will not react on mouse clicks, but can be used as a placeholder for nested menus.

-* Both the ``blog_categories`` and the ``blog_index`` items each reference a an existing route.
-  Thus, when the user later clicks on of these items, they will enter a page that is rendered by the controller that is responsible for the configured route.
+* Both the ``blog_categories`` and the ``blog_index`` items reference an existing route.
+Thus, when the user later clicks one of these items, they will get to a page that is rendered by the controller that is responsible for the configured route.

 As you can see, the menu item labels will be translated by default.
-Hence you can use arbitrary labels here as long as they can be translated by configured ``translator`` service.
+Hence you can use arbitrary labels here, as long as they can be translated by configured ``translator`` service.
 You can change the translation domain using the ``translateDomain`` option (by default, the translator's default domain will be used).